JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/marco-codes-junit/junit-assertions/index.md

 ## Introduction

-* Mvn + Junit5 Issues
-* JUnit Assertions
+* How to use JUnit 5's built in assertion methods.
-* AssertJ - assertThat
+* How to use the AssertJ library for better assertions.
-* @DisplayName
+* How to use @DisplayName to change test method names.
-* JSON Unit - Asserting JSON
+* How to assert JSON: JSON Unit.
-* XML Unit - Asserting XML
+* How to assert XML: XML Unit.